TritonDataCenter/manta-genazconfig/README.md

   same amount of DRAM.
 * Relatedly, the tool should support cross-checks for the data in Device42: that serial numbers match hostnames in the way we expect.
-* Relateldy, the tool should cross-check the Device42 data with the Triton data, ensuring that servers have the expected uuids, hostnames, and serial numbers.
+* Relatedly, the tool should cross-check the Device42 data with the Triton data, ensuring that servers have the expected uuids, hostnames, and serial numbers.